 Here is it flipped upside down:

 The back was a mirror and part wood.
 I decided to remove the back and replace the entire piece.
 I could repurpose the mirrors which were a plus.
-There were two mirrors total and the length would make a perfect full length, floor mirrors!
-(Look for a blog post about this soon)!
-I always save and repurpose what I can 😊.
+There were two mirrors total and the length would make a (Look for a blog post about this soon)!
+Remember waste not, want not! 😊

 I decided to use Dixie Belle Barn Red (the color I used on my dining room chairs you can see here) with Cotton as the base color.
 I saw this gorgeous piece on Pinterest which gave me my inspiration for the red and white colors.